RobolinkInc/doc-v2/docs/codrone-mini/blockly/Senior/01-Flight-Commands/06-hover.md

 ##### Description

-This function makes the drone hover for a given amount of time.
+This function makes the drone hover for a duration in seconds.

 ##### Parameters

-**duration**: The duration of the hover in seconds.
-Any positive integer
+**duration**: positive integer in seconds

 ##### Returns